Wednesday, December 28, 2022

 In verses four through seven, we read of Paul wanting to visit Timothy in order that he himself be filled with joy and to encourage his younger companion to remain strong in the face of intimidating circumstances.
 It is also worth noting that Timothy had a godly upbringing.
 He had exposure to the Old Testament Scriptures since childhood (2 Timothy 3:15).

 Verse nine is theologically rich content.
 The Phillips New Testament in Modern English accurately captures the thrust of this passage: "Before time began he planned to give us in Christ the grace to achieve this purpose, but it is only since our saviour Jesus Christ has been revealed that the method has become apparent."
 God has made known to us the way to a holy life through Christ.
+That was His plan from eternity past.
 It is by the grace of God that we are able to bring glory to His name.

 In verses twelve through fourteen, the Apostle Paul says that Christ appointed him to preach the gospel to a lost and dying world.
 He endures suffering for the cause of Christ, yet remains bold in doing this work.
 Paul urges Timothy to carry on the ministry that he handed on to him, to follow his life example.
 He expresses full confidence in the power of Christ.